astrohart/MFR/MFR.Directories.Validators.Constants/README.md

 ##### Summary

-The root directory specified does not exist on the disk.
+The root directory specified does not exist on the file system.

 <a name='F-MFR-Directories-Validators-Constants-RootDirectoryInvalidReason-Unknown'></a>
 ### Unknown `constants`